hamidb80/my_list/README.md

 - Slow progress is better than nothing at all!! - chinese proverb
 - attention game on morning | to wakeup brain 🔥
 - create a Do-It-Later-If-I-Had-Time list
+- Self-discipline starts with the mastery of your thoughts.
+If you don’t control what you think, you can’t control what you do